-This manual covers the Remote Mount Docking Spool®/Water-Cooled-to-the-Tip® which accommodates two (2) Water-Cooled Nozzle Assemblies.
-This is a Heavy Duty Docking Spool®/Water-Cooled-to-the-Tip® which provides water cooling to the Current Tip.
+This manual covers the Remote Mount Docking Spool®/Weld Body Combination which accommodates a Composite Type Water-Cooled Curved Gun.
 This arrangement is readily adaptable to Dedicated or Robotic Welding applications.

-The equipment consists of four (4) basic components: a Utility Station, an intermediate Utilities Combination assembly, a Docking Spool®/Water-Cooled-to-the-Tip® and a Water-Cooled Nozzle.
+The equipment consists of four (4) basic components: a Utility Station, an intermediate Utilities Combination Assembly, a Docking Spool®/Weld Body Combination and a Water-Cooled Curved Gun.

-The Docking Spool®/Water-Cooled-to-the-Tip® is the principal component in this welding equipment arrangement.
-It accepts the utilities at the top end of the Spool and provides a means of accepting the Water-Cooled Nozzle at the lower end.
+The Docking Spool ®/Weld Body Combination is the principal component in this welding equipment arrangement.
+It accepts the utilities at the top end of the Spool and provides a means of accepting the Water-Cooled Curved Gun at the lower end.
 Several features important to a welding system are provided.
-Incorporated within the water channels of the Docking Spool® are check valves which provide a means of retaining residual water in the lines when the nozzle assembly is removed from the Docking Spool®/Water-Cooled-to-the-Tip®.
-In addition, a Posit® Ring is provided at the upper end of the Docking Spool® which allows positive location in a Mounting Bracket to maintain dimensional stability.
+Incorporated within the water channels of the Docking Spool are check valves which provide a means of retaining residual water in the check lines when the nozzle assembly is removed from the Docking Spool ®/Weld Body Combination.
+In addition, a Posit® Ring is provided at the upper end of the Spool which allows positive location in a Mounting Bracket to maintain dimensional stability.

-These welding assemblies are designated by Models NCM and HTM.
-The Model NCM has a current capacity of 750 amperes in argon shielding.
-These accommodate slip-in current tips fastened by a collet action nut.
-The wire diameter with hard & cored wire is .030"-1/8", and with aluminum wire is 3/64"-3/32".
+These Models NCC-N/NCC-LRN have a current capacity of 500/600 amperes in argon shielding.
+They accommodate slip-in current tips fastened by a collet action nut.
+The wire diameter with hard/cored wire is .030"-1/8", and with aluminum is 3/64"-3/32".

-The Model HTM has a current capacity range of 850 amperes.
-Rating will be contingent on the combination of current tip and shielding gas to be used.
-The Model HTM employs threaded current tips.
-The wire diameter with hard & cored wire is .030"-1/8", and with aluminum wire is 3/64"-3/32".
+The Models HTC-N/HTC-LRN have a current capacity range of 500/600 amperes.
+The Models HTC-LRN employ threaded current tip.
+The wire diameter with hard/cored wire is .030"-1/8", and with aluminum is 3/64"-3/32".